sparkfun/LilyTiny_LilyTwinkle/README.md

 LilyTiny and LilyTwinkle are ATTiny85-based development boards for eTextiles applications.
 Due to the small size of the board and hardware limitations of the processor, they do not have a bootloader like a conventional LilyPad Arduino compatible does.
 Instead, six pads are available in the center of the back side of the board, allowing it to be reprogrammed with a standard AVR ISP programmer simply by inserting male headers into the end of the programming cable and pressing them against the board.

 In order to write new for the ATTiny you will need to add support to the Arduino IDE.
-Please refer to the High-Low Tech group at MIT has a great tutorial on doing this that can be found here: [http://hlt.media.mit.edu/?p=1695](http://hlt.media.mit.edu/?p=1695)
+Please refer to the High-Low Tech group at MIT for a great tutorial on doing this: [http://hlt.media.mit.edu/?p=1695](http://hlt.media.mit.edu/?p=1695)

 Repository Contents
 -------------------